-A direct quotation reproduces word-for-word material taken directly from another author’s work, or from your own previously published work.
+- A direct quotation reproduces word-for-word material directly quoted from another author’s work, or from your own previously-published work.